shivabioinformatics/metagenomic-pipeline/README.md

 # metagenomic-pipeline
+This pipeline is inspired by my master's thesis at Cal State LA.
+Given the unique ecological and geological aspects of my samples, which are from the Mojave Desert, I intend to focus on identifying light-related genes in these samples.
+I will filter low-quality reads, perform assembly, identify open reading frames associated with light-related genes, count the predicted proteins, and construct a phylogenetic tree.

 #### Definition of Metagenomic
 This is shotgun meta genomic.
 We only look at a small fraction of the samples and DNA.